Safety News and Blog Part 2

-BS7909: 2011 – THE CODE OF PRACTICE FOR TEMPORARY ELECTRICAL SYSTEMS FOR ENTERTINMENT PURPOSES.
+BS7909: 2011 – THE CODE OF PRACTICE FOR TEMPORARY ELECTRICAL SYSTEMS FOR ENTERTAINMENT PURPOSES.

 BS7909 is used in a huge range of events beyond the scope of the IET Regulations.
 The Standard outlines the necessary management arrangements and the required range of electrical supplies, heavy-duty flexible cables and portable distribution units needed.
 The systems used range from very simple to highly complex and the Standard gives recommendations for all temporary electrical systems.

-NAPIT CITY AND GUILDS ACCREDITED TRAINING PROGRAME PROGRAM IN TEMPORAY POWER SYSTEMS.
+NAPIT CITY AND GUILDS ACCREDITED TRAINING PROGRAM PROGRAM IN TEMPORARY POWER SYSTEMS.

 This course has been developed on behalf of Skillset by James Eade to assesses the competence of those wanting to (or who already are) currently acting in the Senior Person Responsible (SPR) role for BS7909.